Holy See–Japan relations: First contacts (1549–1873)

 Among the first Christian missionaries in Japan was Francis Xavier, who came there in August 1549 and converted some seven hundred Japanese on the island of Kyushu to Roman Catholicism, including a man known as Bernardo the Japanese, who became the first Japanese person to visit Europe.
 His mission was a success and by 1580 there were about 100,000 Christians in Japan, including the daimyō (feudal lords) Ōtomo Sōrin and Arima Harunobu.

 The Jesuit missionary Alessandro Valignano later visited the country in 1579–82 and convinced Lord Sōrin to send Japanese diplomats to Europe, including to the Pope, on behalf of the converted daimyō.
 He agreed and selected four Japanese Christian teenage boys, who left from Nagasaki harbor aboard a Portuguese trading vessel on 20 February 1582.
+This delegation, becoming known as the Tenshō embassy, was Japan's first diplomatic mission in Europe.

 They finally arrived in Portugal on 11 August 1584, then went on a trip through the continent, meeting various nobles and clergy, including King Philip II of Spain.
 The young Japanese envoys were greeted throughout European cities with celebration, eventually meeting Pope Gregory XIII upon their arrival in Rome.
 However, Gregory died in April 1585, not long after their arrival, and they attended the coronation of Pope Sixtus V, who also treated them well.
-This delegation, becoming known as the Tenshō embassy, was Japan's first diplomatic mission in Europe.

 They left the port of Lisbon, where they had first arrived to Europe, in April 1586, after having spent eight years traveling abroad.
 Their journey through Europe left a significant impact, bringing the continent's attention to the East Asian country, especially the Vatican's.
 Likewise, the four Japanese Christians were greeted upon their return in Japan by many interested in learning about Europe, and met with daimyō and imperial regent Toyotomi Hideyoshi in March 1591.
 They were initially unable to return due to complications regarding the status of Christian missionaries in Japan, staying in Macao for some time.

 In 1614 all Christian missionaries were ordered to leave Japan.
 This led to the beginning of a ban on Christianity in Japan for over two centuries, during which tens of thousands of Japanese Christians were executed.